TheHive-Project/TheHiveDocs/admin/upgrade_to_thehive_3_5_and_es_7_x.md

 You can easily identify if indexes should be reindexed or not.
 On the index named `the_hive_15` run the following command:

 ```
-curl -s http://127.0.0.1:9200/the_hive_15 | jq '.the_hive_15.settings.index.version.created'
+curl -s http://127.0.0.1:9200/the_hive_15?human | jq '.the_hive_15.settings.index.version.created'
 ```

-if the output is similar to `"5061399"`  then reindexing is required, you should follow this guide.
+if the output is similar to `"5.x.x"`  then reindexing is required, you should follow this guide.

-If it is similar to  `"6080099"` then the index can be read by Elasticsearch 7.8.x.
+If it is   `"6.x.x"` then the index can be read by Elasticsearch 7.8.x.
 Upgrade Elasticsearch, and TheHive-3.5.0-RC1 or Cortex 3.1.0-RC1.

 ### Migration guide